 But there might be a problem!
 Even if you are a soup connoisseur you might scratch your head when you hear the word “Kohlrabi”, especially if you live in the US.
 And even celeriac is not known to everybody.
 So let’s first take a look at the two main ingredients.

 What is Kohlrabi?

-In Germany the pale green versions are dominating and you get them even at Aldi in autumn and winter.
-Me and my daughter love to eat it as a raw snack in between.
+In Germany, the pale green versions are dominating and you get them even at Aldi in autumn and winter.
+I and my daughter love to eat it as a raw snack in between.

-Kohlrabi is not only a good source of fiber but it contains also vitamin B6, C and potassium with just 36 calories per cup.
-Similar to cabbage it is super versatile and there are tons of uses for this slimming vegetable.
+Kohlrabi is not only a good source of fiber but it contains also vitamin B6, C, and potassium with just 36 calories per cup.
+Similar to cabbage it is super versatile and there are tons of uses for this slimming cruciferous vegetable.

 What is celeriac?

 The other phytochemical powerhouse in this creamy soup recipe is celeriac.
 It is also known as celery root and in the US not so common as celery.
 Celeriac and celery are very closely related botanically as they derive from the same plant.

 Although both have the taste of celery, many people find celeriac to be more intense and earthier.
 Celeriac is a perfect ingredient for soups and stews, like most root vegetables.
 I have always a knob sitting in my pantry to be added to my Saturday soups or shredded into a raw salad or wok recipe.